Kentucky governor: Storms may have killed at least 70 people | Science-Environment

 - United States

-Gov. Andy Beshear said the twister touched down for more than 200 miles in Kentucky and the death toll could exceed 100 across 10 or more counties.
+Kentucky Gov. Andy Beshear said upwards of 70 may have died when a twister touched down for more than 200 miles (320 kilometres) in his state but the number of deaths could exceed 100 across 10 or more counties.

-"This has been the most devastating tornado event in our state's history," Beshear said at a news conference Saturday.
+“This has been the most devastating tornado event in our state's history,” Beshear said at a news conference.

 In an interview with NBC's “Today,” she said it was the “absolutely the most terrifying” event she had ever experienced.
 “I did not think I was going to make it at all.”
 Just before the tornado struck, the building's lights flickered.
 She felt a gust of wind, her ears started “popping” and then, “Boom.
 Everything came down on us.”
 People started screaming, and she heard Hispanic workers praying in Spanish.